opstower-ai/llm-opstower/README.md

-# 🗼 OpsTower.ai DevOps AI Assistant
+# 🗼 OpsTower.ai - DevOps AI Assistant

-An experimental CLI-based AI assistant for DevOps engineers.
+See beyond your dashboards, metrics, and logs with the first DevOps AI Assistant.

-As of Sep '23, the assistant that can answer questions about your AWS resources and perform calculations on cloudwatch metrics from the command line.
+🚧 As of Sep '23, OpsTower.ai can answer questions about your AWS resources and perform calculations on cloudwatch metrics from the command line.
 [Learn about our larger vision](#user-content-vision).

 _📅 [Book a time on my calendar](https://calendly.com/derek-haynes) or email derek@opstower.ai to chat about what capabalities you'd like to see._